 How It Works:

-3. Liquidation: In Chapter 7, a bankruptcy trustee may sell non-exempt assets to pay off your creditors.
-However, most people filing for Chapter 7 are able to keep essential property, such as their home and car, due to Tennessee’s exemption laws.
+- Liquidation: In Chapter 7, a bankruptcy trustee may sell non-exempt assets to pay off your creditors.
+However, most people filing for Chapter 7 can keep essential property, such as their home and car, due to Tennessee’s exemption laws.

 One thing to keep in mind: If you’ve recently run up significant credit card charges before filing for bankruptcy, the court may view this as fraudulent.
 In such cases, those specific charges may not be discharged.